the OscarBlog |

 So is it all about the people?

 Heck, yes!
 You see Miss Sybil is all about people.
-She is raising awareness for Huntington’s Disease as #houndsforhuntingtons sent on adventures using the #sybilontour hashtag on twitter & facebook.
+She is raising awareness for Huntington’s Disease as #houndsforhuntingtons are sent on adventures all over the world, using the #sybilontour hashtag on twitter & facebook.
 A rare, hereditary neurodegenerative condition; Huntington's is a cruel master that affects both men and women, usually between the ages of 30 – 50, although it can affect any age (in the under 20’s it is known as Juvenile Huntington’s Disease).

 Miss Sybil it is all about raising awareness, not just for the sufferers of the Disease, but also the carers of people with Huntington’s Disease and the people who live with the knowledge that they too may one day develop it.
 Only by raising awareness can we take away the stigma and bring the effects of it out into the open, so that people with the disease, carriers, carers can get the support they need, along with funding for the professionals providing medical care and researching so that a cure may be found.
 To find out more why not visit the main charities for Huntington's Disease:

 Miss Sybil was amazed by the lovely folk at Xerocon, from the Xero peeps themselves, to exhibitors, speakers, support staff and attendees who all took a couple of moments of their time to have their picture taken for a good cause, so a huge THANK YOU to them all.
 If you would like to see them all, you can view the twitter moment from @LimeOscar's twitter account below, and maybe you will even spot yourself!